rzander/jaindb/README.md

 # jaindb
-JainDB is a blockchain based data archive for JSON data.
+JainDB is a blockchain based data warehouse for JSON objects.
 It provides a [REST API](https://github.com/rzander/jaindb/wiki/REST-API) to interact with the data store.
 Jaindb is using REDIS, CosmosDB or just the File-System to store the data by using hashing and deduplication technologies.

 Jaindb was initially created to store inventory data of computers in an auditable way with the history of all changes.
 But as jaindb is schema-less, it can store everything you want...

-It's using blockchain technology, but data data is not distributed and no CPU power for a "proof of work" is required.
+It's using blockchain technology, but data is not distributed and no CPU power for a "proof of work" is required.

 ## Overview
 ![overview](https://github.com/rzander/jaindb/blob/master/docs/images/Overview.png  "jaindb Overview"   )